bunji2/gocors/README.md

 # gocors
-Sample of CORS with GoLang
+Sample of CORS using GoLang